 More specifically, due to COVID-19 and the invasion of Ukraine, efforts have already been made by the insurance sector within the limits imposed by legal and regulatory requirements.

 As recognised by EIOPA, there are limits to what can be insured.
-Moreover, Insurance Europe would like to emphasise the current differences in markets in terms of, national preparedness and responses to extreme events, which require a flexible and proportionate supervisory approach.
+Moreover, Insurance Europe would like to emphasise the current differences in markets in terms of, insurance cover, national preparedness and responses to extreme events, which require a flexible and proportionate supervisory approach.
 Furthermore, extreme events can have a non-linear evolution, so it takes time to fully understand their impacts.

 If a risk becomes uninsurable, it is natural that insurers need to revise their products’ coverage and exclusions.
 This is a necessary measure that does not undermine the value of the insurance protection that can still be provided against risks arising in everyday life.